A note on the cone conjecture for K3 surfaces in positive characteristic: Shioda-supersingular K3s

 The following is an immediate consequence of Proposition \ref{P:ogus gp} \begin{cor} There is a rational polyhedral fundamental domain for the action of $\Aut(X)$ on $\Nef(X)$ if and only if there is a rational polyhedral fundamental domain for the action of $O^+$ on $\ms C$ that lies entirely in $\Nef(X)$. \end{cor}

 These reductions place us in classical territory: the positive cone $\ms C$ is a standard round cone of the form $x_1>\sqrt{x_2^2+\cdots+x_{22}^2}$.
-This is one of the homogeneous self-adjoint convex cones of Ash, so it is amenable to his techniques.
+This is one of the homogeneous self-adjoint convex cones in the sense of \cite{ash-mumford-rap-tai}.

 In fact, Sterk shows slightly more than the bare classical statement about the existence of a rational polyhedral fundamental domain.
 His proofs carry over to the present situation verbatim.
 Write $\Nef(X)_+$ for the convex hull of $\Nef(X)\cap(N\tensor\Q)$ in $N\tensor\R$.